 Course programs for each individual major are available at study plan management.

-Students undertaking the Accounting major with one of the following course, major or sub-major will need to substitute an alternative subject:
+Students undertaking the Accounting major with one of the following course, major or sub-major need to substitute an alternative subject:

 - MAJ09401 Business Law (STM90558 Law for Business) students must substitute an alternative subject from the STM90558 option list in place of 79014 Applied Company Law,